We help client win first-ever EPA approval in New England for residential redevelopment on Superfund site

-Given the soaring demand for residential real estate in the Boston area, CC&F leaders felt it was worthwhile to approach EPA about a property change-of-land use from commercial to residential.
-EPA had never before engaged in a change-of-land use for a Superfund site in EPA Region 1 — and this would be one of only a few in the entire country.
+Given the soaring demand for residential real estate in the Boston area, CC&F leaders felt it was worthwhile to approach the EPA about a property change-of-land use from commercial to residential.
+The EPA had never before engaged in a change-of-land use for a Superfund site in New England — and this would be one of only a few in the entire country.
 There was little precedence for what CC&F wanted to accomplish.

 Because Haley & Aldrich has extensive experience in both real estate development and Superfund site remediation, we were uniquely qualified to combine these areas of expertise to advocate for CC&F and help EPA understand CC&F’s vision for the Superfund site.

 Although meeting EPA’s Superfund site requirements for transitioning land use was mostly uncharted territory, Haley & Aldrich brought an unconventional approach that turned CC&F’s ambitious goal into an unprecedented reality.
-We first leveraged our intimate knowledge of EPA’s Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) requirements and EPA Region 1 (New England) to anticipate and prepare for EPA processes and procedures.
-As we worked with EPA, we advocated for CC&F to help EPA understand the developer’s key issues while having a strong understanding of what EPA needed to facilitate approval.
+We first leveraged our intimate knowledge of the EPA’s Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) requirements and EPA Region 1 to anticipate and prepare for processes and procedures.
+As we worked with the EPA, we advocated for CC&F to help the agency understand the developer’s key issues while having a strong understanding of what EPA needed to facilitate approval.

 With this approach, CC&F saved time and is able to proceed with its highly anticipated residential redevelopment plans.
-As the project moves into construction, EPA will be reviewing reports and overseeing activities — and Haley & Aldrich will continue to work with CC&F and EPA to avoid roadblocks that could delay construction.
+As the project moves into construction, the EPA will be reviewing reports and overseeing activities — and Haley & Aldrich will continue to work with both parties to avoid roadblocks that could delay construction.

-- Partnered with EPA to create a new standard model for how future redevelopment projects will proceed under CERCLA
+Partnered with the EPA to create a new standard model for how future redevelopment projects will proceed under CERCLA

-- Collaborated with EPA to allow for residential use of the property, with no restrictions on shallow soils, and no remediation burden through an Explanation of Significant Differences (ESD) determination, as opposed to a Record of Decision (ROD) amendment
+Collaborated with the EPA to allow for residential use of the property, with no restrictions on shallow soils, and no remediation burden through an Explanation of Significant Differences determination, as opposed to a Record of Decision amendment

-- Saved our client in excess of $500,000 on remediation costs
+Saved our client more than $500,000 on remediation costs

-- Facilitated the first-time dialogue between residential redevelopers and EPA in Region 1
+Facilitated the first-time dialogue between residential redevelopers and the EPA in Region 1